South Bend, Indiana: Parks and recreation

-Law and government
+Government

 South Bend government follows the mayor-council representative model of municipal government and, along with the St. Joseph county government, occupies the County-City Building in downtown South Bend.

 The government of South Bend is led by the office of the mayor, who is elected to a four-year term and acts as chief executive for the city government.
 The current mayor is James Mueller.

 The legislative branch of the South Bend government is the South Bend Common Council.

 The final elected member of the South Bend government is the city clerk, who is responsible for maintaining official city records and providing general clerical assistance to the City Council.
 The current clerk is Dawn M. Jones.

 Michael A. Dvorak is the prosecuting attorney for the 60th Judicial Circuit, which consists of St. Joseph County.
 He was first elected in 2002.

 State and national representation

 South Bend is represented in the Indiana House of Representatives by Maureen Bauer, Jake Teshka, and Ryan Dvorak, and in the Indiana State Senate by David L. Niezgodski.
 All members of the Indiana General Assembly representing South Bend are Democrats, except Jake Teshka, who is a Republican.

 South Bend is part of Indiana's 2nd Congressional District.